phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

 ## Introduction

-The Asynchronous POST will be used on this example to create an invitation to a friend.
-Typically used on social networks.
-This operation must be async, because users can't wait its completion.
+The Asynchronous POST will be used on this example is to create a new product in an external application "ABCSuite".
+This operation needs to be async, because it can take long to complete.

 Mapping resources and operations in RESTful is typically done by using nouns as resources and verbs (HTTP) as operations, similar to the technique used in OOP mapping.